wardbekker/Erltricity/README.md

 * MySQL Server
 * Thinkgear Connector (comes with installation media)
 * An active internet connection as Google Graph API is used for the charting.

+###Current development status

+Code should be considered a proof of concept.

 ###Usage